nanoflat/articles/cypress and other non-selenium e2e testing tools.md

 In cypress docs you can find a lot of mentions about focusing on simplicity.
 I do agree with that and at same I beleive in code deduplication and DRY.

 There is much of holly beleives for PageObjects in QA community.
 Cypress will not block or support you if you want to implement it.
-I did it for my project as it was convinient at the beggining, we also build one of 2 levels of abstractions on top of PO, we call it `flows`.
+I did it for my project as it was convinient at the beggining, we also build one or 2 levels of abstractions on top of PO, we call it `flows`.

 More cypress-native way to decouple repeating logic is to put it in `support/commands.js`, so you are extending `cy()` object with custom actions, like login/logouts, create users etc.